Yamato Machida

-Yamato Machida (町田 也真人, born December 19, 1989) is a Japanese footballer who plays as a midfielder for Oita Trinita in the J1 League.
+Yamato Machida (町田 也真人, born December 19, 1989) is a Japanese footballer who plays as a midfielder for Giravanz Kitakyushu in the J3 League.

 Career

 After graduating high school he entered the Senshu University where he represented them at football.
 After graduation in 2012, he signed for JEF United Chiba.
 He made his debut in the away loss (0–2) against Kyoto Sanga FC on 11 March 2012 by replacing Kazuki Oiwa in the 89th minute.